trodrigu/blog/content/about/cv.md

 > #### Software Engineer
 > #####  San Diego &emsp; [tommyr.me][homepage]
-> `Elm`, `Elixir`, `Ruby`
+> `Elixir`, `Rust`, `Elm`, `Ruby`

 ---
-> **"** Thomas Rodriguez is currently a database engineer for Kaiser Permanente's Medicare Operations Reporting department.
-He writes data solutions using ETL's, stored procedures and good communication.
-He also is a full stack web developer creating projects such as tossbounty.com, tommyr.me, and freegex.com.
+> **"** Thomas Rodriguez is currently a Backend developer with 8 years of experience in Elixir, C#, and Ruby looking for work.

 ---
 ## Experience

+#### Software Engineer for Sameday Health &emsp; <small>*March, 2020 - March, 2023*</small>
+`Elixir`
+> Backend Software engineer role responsible for building lab software BerryDx.
+- Delivered support for new COVID-19 test kits to aid the creation of a new in house lab further driving the cost to perform testing.
+- Created 3 (Drug Scan, PRL, BioReference) 3rd party Lab integrations to further support the large influx of test samples during the peak of COVID-19
+- Created feature to allow processing of off site Rapid PCR tests
+- Helped initialize green field app to route samples to appropriate labs and return results which as of 02/23 has supported >1 mil samples
+- Helped billing collect  >$1 mil with SQL queries in Metabase

+---
+#### Software Engineer II for LunaDNA &emsp; <small>*February, 2019 - March, 2020*</small>
+`C#`, `Python`
+> Mid-Level Engineer responsible for work on partnership API (Genomelink) integrations, load testing,  automated UI testing, and backend work.

+---
-#### Junior Database Developer for Kaiser Permanente &emsp; <small>*February, 2018 - current*</small>
+#### Junior Database Developer for Kaiser Permanente &emsp; <small>*February, 2018 - February, 2019*</small>
 `MSSQL`, `Alteryx`, `Oracle`
 > Junior database engineer solving problems for the Medicare Operations Reporting department in the form of ETLs and stored procedures for the MSSQL platform.
 Data was sourced from a number of Kaiser medicare databases and transformed into fuel for billing analytics, and quality metrics.
 Awarded Alteryx Core Certification.